goblinon/Arena.ai-Plus/README.md

 # LMArena Plus

-Adds pricing information and other useful data to LMArena's leaderboard tables.
+A Chrome Extension that adds pricing information and other useful data to LMArena's leaderboard tables.